 A wonderful ascent climbing one of the greatest 4000s of the Wallis.
 The only problem is represented by the huge crevasses on the Feegletscher and in case of bad weather by the mist along the upper section of the route.
 Due to the presence of several crevasses, especially in the part between 3200 and 3600 m. of altitude, the glacier mustn’t to be taken lightly, although the way is often well traced.

 From Längflue Hut follow towards SSW a short trail with several cairns, getting soon the rough surface of the Feegletscher.
-Begin to cross straightforward it towards SSW (towards Albhubelhjoch), rising on gently angled slopes.
+Begin to cross straightforward the glacier towards SSW (towards Albhubelhjoch), rising on gently angled slopes.
 Pass to the right the rocky islet at 3174 meters of altitude, then gradually head to right.
-Once getting to the height of 3600 m., definitely turn to right, climbing snow-slopes for a long time, getting the bergschrund.
-After crossing it, the slopes, shaping the characteristic concavity of East face, become steeper (35°-40°), leading directly to the the boundless icy plateau (from 4 to 5 hours from Längflue).
+Once getting to the height of 3600 m., definitely turn to right, climbing snow-slopes for a long time, reaching finally the bergschrund.
+After the crossing the slope becomes steeper (35°-40°), shaping the characteristic concavity of East Face.
+Climb it (directly or with various diagonals), getting to the vaste icy plateau (from 4 to 5 hours from Längflue).
 Follows the ridge to the right to reach the highest point of this great mountain, dominated by a large wooden cross.
 The views are truly superb and boundless!

 Descent: following the same route